-Some professionals are looking to take a course to improve a specific area of their work or test-drive Rensselaer’s Education for Working Professionals program.
+Some professionals are looking to take a course to improve a specific area of their work or test-drive Rensselaer’s Rensselaer at Work program.

 We recommend you to consider topics that directly apply to your job and projects that can make a difference in your approach at work.
 To discuss which courses might serve you best, schedule a Professional Consultation.